thealphacubicle/boston-core-mcp/docs/TERRAFORM_DEPLOYMENT.md

-# Terraform Deployment for Boston OpenData MCP Lambda Server
+# Terraform Deployment Guide

-This directory contains Terraform configuration files to deploy the Boston OpenData MCP server to AWS Lambda.
+This guide covers deploying the Boston OpenData MCP server to AWS Lambda using Terraform.

 ## Overview

 Terraform automates the entire deployment process in a single command:

 - **ECR Repository**: Stores Docker container images
-- **Docker Build & Push**: Automatically builds and pushes your Docker image (no manual steps!)
+- **Docker Build & Push**: Automatically builds and pushes your Docker image
 - **Lambda Function**: Runs your serverless code
 - **IAM Role**: Permissions for Lambda to execute and log
 - **Function URL**: HTTPS endpoint to access the server